 What type of tent to choose?

-There are few key characteristics that tent needs to have: be waterproof, strong, light, spacious and quick to pitch.
+There are a few key characteristics that a tent needs to have: be waterproof, strong, light, spacious, and quick to pitch.
 Of course, it all depends on what you need to use your tent for.
 The size will be different when you want to sleep in a tent alone or with a group of friends.
 If you plan to take it hiking, you would want it to be as light as possible.
 If you are just going to keep it in the car and pitch on the camping spot, you can focus more on the comfort and space inside.
-In both cases, it needs to be waterproof and strong enough to hold in place in case of the wind or rain.
+In both cases, it needs to be waterproof and strong enough to hold in place in case of wind or rain.

 Examples of the best tents for wild camping to look for:

-After searching for a while I got a 2 man Gelert Rocky tent.
+After searching for a while I got a 2-man Gelert Rocky tent.
 Unfortunately, it’s no longer available, however, Gelert has some other good value tents still on offer.
 I’ve been using this tent for 3-4 years quite often and it works great.
-It traveled with me all around Scotland, Iceland, Georgia, Norway, and Poland.
+I have it with me all around Scotland, Iceland, Georgia, Norway, and Poland.